parkie0517/NYUDepthV2_PointCloud_Converter/README.md

 - Depth, Label, train.txt, test.txt: LINK TO BE CREATED SOON
 - calibration information: [Goto download section and click on toolbox](https://cs.nyu.edu/~fergus/datasets/nyu_depth_v2.html)

 Okay now that you have downloaded everything, unzip them all!
-Then, make the sturcture of your directory look like the image shown below.
+Then, make the sturcture of your directory looks like the image shown below.
 ![alt text](./images_for_readme/image-2.png)
 The 'train' and 'test' folders should be empty. 'depth', 'label40' and 'rgb' folders should have the images from '000001.png' to '001449.png'.